Remote Work

 A Post E-mail world

-As part of remote work, many orgs have dropped e-mail and instead use Slack/Teams/Workplace Messenger/Chime as their dominant form of information exchange.
-This has been challenging for me as I’ve spend 20 years optimizing for e-mail use.
+Many younger organizations (like Facebook) have dropped e-mail and instead use Slack/Teams/Workplace Messenger/Chime as their dominant form of information exchange.
+This has been challenging for me as I’ve spent 20 years optimizing for e-mail use.

 Long term information storage